 Russell M. Hamilton

-Current Work / Research
+Current Work / Biography

 Distances B-tween Us explores how physical movement, memory, and shifting environments shape the ways we relate to one another and to ourselves.
 The works consider the spaces we cross — physical, emotional, and cultural — and how those passages leave traces that influence how we see and inhabit the world.